 To learn about different ways you can soundproof your apartment door, follow the link.

-A window plug is another low-cost solution for soundproofing apartment windows.
+A window plug is a low-cost solution for soundproofing apartment windows.
 It asks for your time and a bit of know-how, but if you’re fond of do-it-yourself (DIY) projects, then it shouldn’t give you too much trouble.
 It can even be fun if you’re in the mood for a project like this.

 In short, a soundproof window plug is a layer of foam and a soundproof mat glued to a wooden board (preferably one that has handles).
 One of the benefits of choosing a window plug is that all of the parts can be bought for cheap on Amazon and elsewhere.
 Assuming you make yours a snug fit, window plugs are one of the most effective noise-blockers out there.